-March 31, 2023
+June 30, 2023

-The following is a discussion and analysis of the operating results and financial position of Cipher Pharmaceuticals Inc. and its subsidiaries ("Cipher" or "the Company") as at and for the three months ended March 31, 2023.
-This document should be read in conjunction with the unaudited condensed interim consolidated financial statements of Cipher for the three months ended March 31, 2023 and the accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
-Additional information about the Company, including the Audited Annual Financial Statements and Annual Information Form for the year ended December 31, 2022, is available on SEDAR at www.sedar.com.
+The following is a discussion and analysis of the operating results and financial position of Cipher Pharmaceuticals Inc. and its subsidiaries ("Cipher" or "the Company") as at and for the three and six months ended June 30, 2023.
+This document should be read in conjunction with the unaudited condensed interim consolidated financial statements of Cipher for the three and six months ended June 30, 2023 and the accompanying notes, and Management's Discussion and Analysis ("MD&A") for the year ended December 31, 2022.
+The unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
+Additional information about the Company, including the Audited Annual Financial Statements and Annual Information Form for the year ended December 31, 2022, is available on SEDAR+ at www.sedarplus.ca.

-The discussion and analysis within this Management Discussion and Analysis ("MD&A") are prepared on May 11, 2023.
+The discussion and analysis within this MD&A are prepared on August 10, 2023.
 All dollar figures are stated in thousands of U.S. dollars unless otherwise indicated.